 Transport: Church Lane has no on-site car park, but metered parking is available on Erridge Road.
 The school encourages alternative transport (walking, cycling, scooters) and offers ample covered cycle parking.
 Merton's 'School Streets' scheme restricts vehicle access 8:30-9:15am and 3:00-3:45pm on school-adjacent roads for safety.

 Entry competition is intense.
 With a subscription ratio exceeding 7:1, securing a place requires proximity to the school and persistence through the admissions process.
-Families should verify distance eligibility early and understand that living within the last distance offered in a previous year provides no guarantee for future entry.
+Families should verify distance eligibility early and understand that living within the furthest distance at which a place was offered in a previous year provides no guarantee for future entry.

 The nursery nursery is small and fills quickly.
 Applications close 30 November annually for entry in the following September or January.
 Securing a nursery place requires early action and understanding of LA application processes.